 You might also feel pain in your latissimus dorsi if you have poor posture or tend to slouch.

 Treating for latissimus dorsi pain usually involves rest and physical therapy.
-While you rest, your doctor may recommend something called the RICE protocol:

 You can also take nonsteroidal anti-inflammatory drugs, such as aspirin or ibuprofen (Advil, Motrin), to help with the pain.
 If you have severe pain, your doctor may prescribe something stronger.
 Alternative treatments, such as cryotherapy or acupuncture, may also help.